ksamanthapudi/Reactjs/README.md

 My First Single Page Application Using ReactJS!

 Fork and pull the project to local repo
-The given api key should be configured in .env file in root folder
+Add the given API Key to the BlogPage.js in the line 64.

 Run
+1: Open a terminal
-1: npm install
+2: npm install
-2: npm start
+3: npm start